elmahio/documentation/docs/include-filename-and-line-number-in-stacktraces.md

 ![Exclude generated debug symbols](images/exclude_generated_debug_symbols.png)

 Also, make sure that the PDB file is generated as part of Release builds.
 Select the _Build_ tab and click _Advanced..._.
-In _Debug Info_ you want to make sure that either _pdb-only_ or _full_ is selected (_pdb-only_ being the default):
+In _Debug Info_ you want to make sure that either `Pdb-only` or `Portable` is selected (`Pdb-only` being the default):

 ![Advanced build settings](images/advanced_build_settings.png){: .image-500 }